akobi123/geoi_2021_final_day1/README.md

 # georgian olympiad in informatics 2021 final day 1

-problems A and B
+solutions for problems A and B in c++

-statements in georgian
+statements for problems A and B in georgian

-solutions in c++